nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Replace Marcy with Glenn, and Fargo with Starky.
 - Menu - Equip
   - Marcy
+    - Remove Mythril Mail (Skip if you have Stone Armor already)
     - Remove All Equipment
   - Fargo
     - Remove Dragoon's Honor for Dreamer's Scarf